What does insulin do?

 As with all prescribed medication, you may react differently to others when you take insulin.
 You should let your healthcare professional know if you have headaches, nausea or flu-like symptoms within the first 72 hours of starting any new insulin.

-Lipoatrophy, also known as lipos, are hard lumps that can form if you inject in the same place too often.
-This can stop the insulin from working properly, so make sure you choose a different spot each time you inject.
+Some people notice hard lumps that can form if you inject in the same place too often.
+This might be lipohypertrophy (also known as lipos), or could be something called cutaneous amyloidosis.
+These lumps can stop the insulin from working properly, so make sure you rotate where you inject and choose a different spot each time.
+If you notice any lumps, especially if they're not going away, speak to your healthcare professional for more advice.

 Other side effects from injecting a lot can be itching, rashes and other skin irritations.
 Changing where you inject helps with this too.
 You can also get treatments from your local pharmacy that can will help with the irritation.

-When you start taking insulin, you may notice that you start to put on weight.
-There are lots of reasons for this, like how much insulin you take, your diet and the type of insulin you’re taking.
+When you start taking insulin, you may start to put on weight.
+There are lots of reasons for this, like how much you take, your diet and the type of insulin you’re taking.
 If you’re worried about putting on weight, or you’d like some help losing weight, then we’re here to help.

 How much insulin can affect your weight depends on the type of insulin you’re taking.
 Analogue insulin doesn’t cause much weight gain, but you’re more likely to put on weight if you take human insulin or animal insulin.